 example.
 Mostly don't surround the landing area with people on all

-sides and tell students not to approach the helicopter while the
+sides!
+Also, please tell students not to approach the helicopter while the

 rotors are spinning.